MSF-UK/HHOT-Handbook/README.md

 You have now created the platform for data collection.
 The next phase will be formatting a questionnaire for data collection.

+Please note: *Kobo works best in Google Chrome, you may be unable to use it in Internet Explorer or Firefox.*

 # Phase 2: -Create Your Data Collection Form-

 The ODK form provided is a generic survey that must be adapted to the needs of the user.
 ODK is its technical name but for the sake of simplicity it is going to be referred to as a **‘data collection form’** as this is its purpose.
 The data collection form is currently formatted with general names (eg: Department 1, Facility A) you must edit these to reflect the sites you wish to monitor.